dhansel/IECDevice/README.md

 error opening the file.

 ```
-bool IECBasicSD::write(byte devnum, byte channel, byte data)
+byte IECBasicSD::write(byte devnum, byte channel, byte *buffer, byte n)
 {
-  return m_file.isOpen() && m_file.write(&data, 1)==1;
+  return m_file.isOpen() ? m_file.write(buffer, n) : 0;
 }
 ```

-This function must write the given data byte to the file that was previously opened for the gven channel number and return "true" for success or "false" for failure.
+This function must write *n* data bytes from the buffer to the file that was previously opened for the given channel number and return the number of bytes written.
+Returning a number less than n signals an error condition.
-Returning false on the first call after "open()" signals that there was an error opening the file.

 ```
 void IECBasicSD::close(byte devnum, byte channel)